Falcon and Winter Soldier episode 2 recap: New Captain America brings major tension

-After catching up with our two best Captain America boys last week, the second episode of The Falcon and the Winter Soldier -- The Star-Spangled Man -- hit Disney Plus Friday.
+After catching up with our two best Captain America boys last week, the second episode of The Falcon and the Winter Soldier, titled The Star-Spangled Man, hit Disney Plus on Friday.
 The Marvel Cinematic Universe show takes place about six months after the events of Avengers: Endgame, as the world deals with the sudden reappearance of billions of vanished people after a five-year absence.

 Wingsuit-wearing Air Force vet Sam Wilson, also known as Falcon (Anthony Mackie), was chosen to be the next Captain America by Steve Rogers.
 However, he decided no one should take up the mantle and handed the iconic shield over to the US government.
 The politicians clearly saw this as an opportunity, so they quickly chose a new Cap -- likely one they could control.